Devisrisamidurai/Devops/cma5iju6f000309in0g5m2s3p.md

 git checkout -b main
 ```

-And then fetch any remote changes to your local folder.This can be done using
+And then fetch any remote changes to your local folder.
+This can be done using
-**git fetch origin** \- It’s like “Hey git, go check what’s new on github, but don’t touch my local files yet.
+**git fetch origin** - It’s like “Hey git, go check what’s new on github, but don’t touch my local files yet.
 Just show me what’s changed!”.
 It just fetches the latest updates from the remote URL(origin)

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1746109341759/ecaa1be6-7266-4d4e-bf1e-e08d2494872a.png align="center")

 Then do,
-**git pull origin main —allow-unrelated-histories** \- This command pulls changes from the main branch on GitHub and merges them into your current local branch even if their histories don’t match.Let’s look into this later!
+**git pull origin main —allow-unrelated-histories** - This command pulls changes from the main branch on GitHub and merges them into your current local branch even if their histories don’t match. why we do this ?
+Let’s look into more on this later !

 At last we can push changes to github,
 **git push origin main** - “Hey git,take all my local changes on the main branch and upload them to Github under the same branch!”